comited/comited/README.md

 # Comited
-A developer, repositry or organisation commit tracker and visualizer
+A simple git commit tracker and visualizer for organisations, repositories or individuals